gandm/language-babel/README.md

 ## .languagebabel Configuration

-`.languagebabel` JSON configuration files can exist in any directory of the path that contains a source file to be compiled. `.languagebabel` file properties override the Package Settings above. `.languagebabel` files if present are read and merged stating in the source files directory up to the project root directory. `.languagebabel` properties defined closest the source file take precedence.
+`.languagebabel` JSON configuration files can exist in any directory of the path that contains a source file to be compiled. `.languagebabel` file properties override the Package Settings above. `.languagebabel` files if present are read and merged starting in the source files directory up to the project root directory. `.languagebabel` properties defined closest the source file take precedence.

 A `.languagebabel` file may contain one or more of the following properties.